Larzinoman/Snooker-point/README.md

 # Snooker-point
-This is my first repository
+This is my first repository.
+Author - Larzi Noman